-I recently changed my main Twitter client (more information on that below) and decided to create a new LinkedIn Poll for Groups in my Social Media Strategies for Business LinkedIn Group to find out what others use.
+I recently changed my main Twitter client (more information on that below) and decided to create a poll in my LinkedIn Group to find out what others use.
 I asked my 2,500 group members: What Twitter client do you use for business?
 Statistically speaking, the results can not represent the entire user base for those who tweet, and I only gave the poll readers a choice between 5 popular clients: Twitter.com, HootSuite, TweetDeck, CoTweet, and SproutSocial.
 The leading client in the poll as I write this blog?
 SproutSocial.

 Cibo, a digital agency based in San Francisco, saw my tweet and responded as follows: